nishuileabhain/fairdressers/README.md

 * JavaScript

 ## Frameworks, Libraries & Programs Used
-Bootstrap 4.4.1:
-Bootstrap was used to assist with the responsiveness and styling of the website.
-Hover.css:
-Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
-Google Fonts:
-Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
-Font Awesome:
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 * jQuery:
 jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 Git